Skip to Content

 Environment

-You’ll be taught by active researchers including biologists, clinicians and bioinformaticians.
+You will be taught by active researchers including bioinformaticians, biomedical scientists, and clinicians.
 We also have teaching input from our industrial partners.

 People teaching you